Joe Vitt

-Joe Vitt (born August 23, 1954) is an American football coach who last coached for the New York Jets of the National Football League (NFL).
+Joe Vitt (born August 23, 1954) is an American professional football coach and who is the senior defensive assistant for the Denver Broncos of the National Football League (NFL).
 He was previously the assistant head coach and linebackers coach of the New Orleans Saints of the NFL.
 He was the interim head coach for the New Orleans Saints during the 2012 season and the St. Louis Rams for their last eleven games in 2005.

 Early life

 Vitt was raised in Blackwood, New Jersey where he graduated from Highland Regional High School in 1973 before spending a year at Staunton Military Academy in Virginia.
 He was a three-year letterman (1974–75, 1977) as a linebacker at Towson State University despite being an undersized 5'10" and smallish 190 pounds.

 NFL coaching career

 He entered the National Football League (NFL) as the strength/quality control coach for the Baltimore Colts from 1979 through 1981.

 Vitt was the Seattle Seahawks' strength coach when Chuck Knox came to be head coach in 1983.
 He quickly promoted Vitt to defensive backs coach.
 Vitt moved with Knox to the Los Angeles Rams, where he worked, along with Mike Martz, on his staff from 1992 to 1994.

 Vitt has also been an assistant for the Philadelphia Eagles and Green Bay Packers.
 He served under former St. Louis Rams coach Dick Vermeil for the Kansas City Chiefs for three years until Martz brought him to St. Louis as the assistant head coach and linebackers coach.
 It marked Vitt's eighth time in the NFL, and the second with the franchise.
 During the 2005 NFL season, Vitt served as the interim Head Coach of the Rams while Martz was out due to a bacterial heart infection.
 He coached the team from Week 5 until the end of the regular season; soon afterward, Martz was fired.
 Vitt had a record of 4–7, and was replaced by Scott Linehan in the off-season.